ngrx/platform/projects/ngrx.io/content/guide/store/configuration/runtime-checks.md

 <div class="alert is-important">

 Runtime checks cannot be enabled if you use `@ngrx/router-store` with the `DefaultRouterStateSerializer`.
 The [default serializer](guide/router-store/configuration) returns a router state that is not serializable and contains references on components which should not be immutable.
-In order to use runtime checks either use the `MinimalRouterStateSerializer` or implement a custom router state serializer.
+To use runtime checks either use the `MinimalRouterStateSerializer` or implement a custom router state serializer.

 </div>